thearchitector/zero-knowledge-poc/README.md

 - users can see items shared with groups they're in
 - users cannot see items shared with groups they're not in
 - server can never see the item data, or any other private data, its encrypted
+- users can share and unshare items from groups
+  - after unsharing an item from a group, users in that group cannot view the item _even if_ they took note of the cryptographic keys used at the time of the initial viewing (forward secrecy)

 copyright 2024 elias gabriel. not for redistribution or modification. all rights reserved.